Water has unique properties which make it a wonderful exercise medium for canine patients. Most dogs love it as much as I do!

-- The pool should have a ramp with treads and side walls to allow the dog to walk easily into the pool or a mechanical lift
+- The pool should have a ramp with treads and side walls or a mechanical lift.

-- Bathing stations should be provided if the pool is chlorinated, along with a place to dry the dog, especially during the cold months.
+- Bathing stations should be provided if the pool is chlorinated, along with a place to dry the dog.
+Drying is particularly essential during cold weather.

 Swim programs vary from dog to dog.

-It is very important to start with a smaller amount of swimming (10-15 minutes), erring on the side of caution, especially with the first visit or 2.
-Afterward, you can expect a dog to show some fatigue for a few hours, but they should not be exhausted for a whole day.
+It is essential to start with a smaller amount of swimming (10-15 minutes).
+Err on the side of caution, especially with the first visit or 2.
+You can expect a dog to show some fatigue for a few hours after exercise.
+However, they should not be exhausted for a whole day.

 The second swim is longer, adding 5 minutes, and gradually working up to 30 minutes.
-You and the staff should be observant for special parts of the swim that seem challenging: for example, a dog that has had cruciate surgery usually has trouble making turns in the pool initially.
+You and the staff should watch for special parts of the swim that seem challenging.
+For example, a dog that has had cruciate surgery usually has trouble making turns in the pool initially.
 Balls, floating noodles, toys, and verbal cues can be used to assist them in making turns.

-Another form of canine hydrotherapy is the underwater treadmill, enclosed and self-contained units that allow a dog to walk partially submerged in water.
+Another form of canine hydrotherapy is the underwater treadmill.
+An underwater treadmill is an enclosed and self-contained unit that allows a dog to walk partially submerged in water.

-These units are usually found in specialty veterinarian hospitals that have rehabilitation facilities as well as in physical therapy offices that specialize in animals.
-Other than sharing the physical medium of water, underwater treadmill walking offers a very different form of exercise from swimming.
+These units are usually found at rehabilitation facilities and physical therapy offices that specialize in animals.
+Besides sharing the physical medium of water, underwater treadmill walking offers a very different form of exercise from swimming.

 The units have controls that alter the treadmill speed, depth, and temperature of the water.
-Resistance from the water can be increased by adjusting to a higher speed of the treadmill, as well as the use of air jets.
-The ability to make all of these adjustments allows a therapist systematic control and reproduction of the exercise parameters, and objective measurements of the dog’s progress.
+A higher speed of the treadmill, as well as the use of air jets increases resistance.
+These adjustments allow a therapist to systematically control and reproduce the exercise parameters and objective measurements of the dog’s progress.